Haran-K/Haran-K/README.md

 - 👨‍💻 All of my projects are available at [https://react-haran-k.vercel.app/](https://react-haran-k.vercel.app/)

-- 💬 Ask me about **Python, Web Development, automating web testing, handling and analyzing data, and managing databases.**
+- 💬 Ask me about **Python, Web Development, automating web testing, handling and analyzing data, and managing databases**

 - 📫 How to reach me **hariharan.k.2020.cse@ritchennai.edu.in**